The Path Isn’t Linear: Redefining Success When You Step Away from the 9–5

 • Build the thing.

-And maybe - that’s exactly what you’re here to do.
+Maybe that’s exactly what you’re here to claim.

-And if you are, I’m so excited for you!
+And if you are, I couldn’t be more excited for you.

 Next